 - The annual deficit is the amount the government takes in taxes minus the amount it spends during the year.

 - A budget surplus occurs when tax collections exceed expenditures for the year.
 The only budget surplus that has occurred in recent times was during the presidency of Bill Clinton, when the government started to tax the rich more.
-Since then, beginning with the Bush presidency, taxes on the wealthy have been greatly reduced, resulting in annual deficits that have greatly increased, exacerbated by the Iraqi and Afghanistan wars and by the credit crisis of 2007 to 2009.
+Since then, beginning with the Bush presidency, taxes on the wealthy have been greatly reduced, resulting in greatly increased annual deficits, exacerbated by the Iraqi and Afghanistan wars and by the Great Recession of 2007 to 2009.

 - An annual deficit increases the national debt while a budget surplus decreases it.

 - The debt limit is the amount the Treasury could borrow without asking Congress.
 Before 1917, the Treasury had to ask Congress every time it wanted to increase the debt.
 Since then, the Treasury must ask Congress to authorize more debt only if the debt is expected to exceed the debt ceiling.